Samsung/tizen-docs/docs/application/tizen-studio/release-notes/4-6-release-notes.md

 - CLI
   - Added support for importing Hybrid and Multi projects
 - VSCode
-  - Added support for importing Hybrid and Multi projects
+  - Added support for importing Hybrid and Multi projects.
+Developer can import a Tizen.Native/Tizen.WEB/TizenDotnet Project to VSCode and then can build and pakcage.
   - Added support for importing wgt(Tizen Web application package file) into Visual Studio Code Extension for Tizen
 - Visual Studio(Windows)
-  - Added support for importing Hybrid and Multi projects
+  - Added support for importing Hybrid and Multi projects.
+Developer can import a Tizen.Native/Tizen.WEB/TizenDotnet Project to VS and then can build and pakcage.
   - Added support for importing wgt(Tizen Web application package file) into Visual Studio Extension for Tizen